Adding context nodes

 This will bring up a URL edit box that has two fields to fill in: 'title' and web 'address'.
 Fill those in and click 'OK' or 'CANCEL'.
-This adds the new URL resources to the list of resources in the current scope of the main page.
+Hitting 'OK' adds the new URL resource to the list of resources in the current scope of the main page.
 Save your work to make this permanent in the vault.
 URL resources will have a blue globe icon next to them.

 You have the option to open a browser tab immediately by pressing and holding the 'ALT' key while you add the URL.
 When you 'ALT+u' a browser tab opens automatically to the default URL (currently 'www.google.com'), and then you can navigate to the URL that you need.
 The convenient thing is that when you go back to your UD app tab in the browser, the URL is updated automatically, and then you can save the new URL resource that has been auto-updated with the URL that you landed on during your browser navigation.

 Each URL resources has a push-pin to control whether your navigation inside a tab will auto-update the address and title.
 Auto-update happens when you return to the UD App tab.
 The 'pinned' URL has a stuck push pin icon like this:

 For resources that you do want to have updated, you will need to set it to the 'unstuck' state, which will look like this:

 One thing to be aware of is that any newly created URL that was launched using 'ALT+u' will have an unstuck setting that gets automactically stuck when you save the vault.
 From this point on, the push-pin control is entirely in your hands.

 Adding a text resource

 To add a text resource, hit the 't' keyboard shortcut or click on 'add' >> 'text doc'.

 This will bring up a text info popup that looks like this: